Inlays & Onlays

 Two appointments are required for the completion of inlays and onlays.

 During the first visit, the damaged or decaying area of the tooth (or the filling that is being replaced) is removed, and the tooth is prepared for the inlay or onlay.
 To ensure proper fit and bite, we make an impression of the tooth and send it to a lab for fabrication.
-Dr. Henderson then applies a temporary sealant on the tooth and schedules the next appointment.
+Dr. Nguyen then applies a temporary sealant on the tooth and schedules the next appointment.

 At the second appointment, the temporary sealant is removed.
-Next, Dr. Henderson make sure that the inlay or onlay fits correctly.
+Next, Dr. Nguyen make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay is bonded to the tooth with a strong resin and polished to a smooth finish.

 Considerations for Inlays and Onlays